smithhj2001-sys/The-Persistence-of-Insulin-Shock-Therapy/index.md

 ---
-title: Xanthan home
+title: ICT Blog
 layout: base
 date: 2024-12-02
 ---

-# Welcome to The Persistence of Insulin Shock Therapy
+# Comas for a Cure: The Persistence of Insulin Shock Therapy in Psychiatric Institutions

 {% include figure.html
   class="right"
   width="33%"
-  caption="Nurses administer insulin to a patient through a nasal tube" image-path="/assets/images/ictinaction.png" %}
+  caption="Psychiatric staff administer insulin to a patient through a nasal tube" image-path="/assets/images/ictinaction.png" %}

 “The hypoglycemic treatment was begun on February 13, 1937, with the intramuscular injection of 24 units of insulin...
 The dose was increased by 8 units daily until February 18 with 64 units until she became comatose.
 The dose was continued daily, except on Sundays, until February 23, when she developed status epilepticus.
 At 7:25 a.m. on that day she had received 64 units of insulin.
 At 9 o’clock she was drowsy and at 9:15 sweats appeared on the face and chest.
 At 10:20 she became comatose...